futzu/SCTE35_threefive/README.md

->  I used to love `pypy3`, but for a long running process, it `really sucks`.
-I just spent a month learning that lesson.

-### threefive is the most advanced SCTE35 parser / decoder / encoder lib available.
-Maybe.
+# threefive is the most advanced SCTE35 parser python3 lib, I swear.

 > Q. How many lines of code doe it take to parse SCTE35 from Mpegts?